steveklabnik/frp_shoes/README.md

 Shoes is great at, but bigger apps (like Hackety) get out of control really quickly.

-Constructing the count is no longer spit between the two buttons, it's in the `#inject` call.
+Constructing the count is no longer split between the two buttons, it's in the `#inject` call.
 This is a win: it went from being spread out among two places to being in just one place.